AElfProject/AElf/docs-sphinx/reference/contract-sdk/csharp/contract-sdk.rst

 Summary
 '''''''

-Like SendVirtualInline but the virtual address us a system smart contract.
+Like SendVirtualInline but the virtual address uses a system smart contract.

 Parameters